You have heard about inbound marketing but the thing is:

 3. Interact & Get Active On Social Media

-Social media is a has helped inbound marketing grow exponentially.
+Social media is has helped inbound marketing grow exponentially.
 Having this level of reach with the audience gives an advantage to businesses in building a connection with their audience.

 Create your personal and business social profile and get active on every channel.
 Facebook pages are a great way to build an audience.

-To manage multiple social accounts is a challenging task.
+Managing multiple social accounts is a challenging task.
 So, automate it as well.

-- Brand24 – to monitor your brand across different social networks
+- Brand24 – to monitor your brand across different social networks.

-- Iconosquare – for Instagram analytics
+- Iconosquare – for Instagram analytics.

 4. Use Ethical Bribes & Content Upgrades

-Ethical Bribes and content upgrades are different are lead magnets: a resource that attracts more leads and helps in conversion rate optimization.
+Ethical Bribes and content upgrades are different, are lead magnets: a resource that attracts more leads and helps in conversion rate optimization.

 Conversion is a key element of inbound marketing.
-Every converted visitor is a potential customer so you need to implement strategies like this so your visitors eagerly subscribe to your mailing list.
+Every converted visitor is a potential customer, so you need to implement strategies like this, so your visitors eagerly subscribe to your mailing list.

 Conventional lead sources like optin forms on your blog’s sidebar don’t convert visitors into leads, so lead magnets are essential.